make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [Pagi13](https://github.com/Pagi13) for assisting with support for DTS238-7 smart meters.
 - [kshepard339](https://github.com/kshepard339) for assisting with support for Petlibro pet feeder with camera.
 - [mkrznar](https://github.com/mkrznar) for assisting with support for Beok TR8B thermostats.
+- [Rain-ZG](https://github.com/Rain-ZG) for assisting with support for Vivax Cool air conditioners.